ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 ## What is Ark?

-Ark is a promising second-layer solution for Bitcoin that could help improve the scalability and privacy of the network.
+Ark is a promising second-layer solution for Bitcoin that improves the scalability and privacy of the network.
 It offers the following benefits:

 - **No incoming liquidity required**: Receivers can accept payments without having to worry about having enough funds in their wallets.
 - **Confidential payments**: Ark protects the confidentiality of recipients, which is not always possible with other second-layer solutions.